sai-synapse-labs/filetao-main/README.md

 > b"\x12 K\x1b\x80\x9cr\xce\x0e\xf8\xd8\x15\x`"...
 ```

-## Storage CLI Interface
+## TensorStorage CLI Interface

-The Storage CLI provides a user-friendly command-line interface for storing and retrieving data on the Bittensor network.
+The TensorStorage CLI provides a user-friendly command-line interface for storing and retrieving data on the Bittensor network.
 It simplifies the process of data encryption, storage, and retrieval, ensuring security and ease of use.
 This tool is ideal for users who need to manage data securely on a decentralized network.

-The FileTao storage cli uses IPFS content identifiers (`CIDs`) to identify storage on the network.
+The TensorStorage CLI uses IPFS content identifiers (`CIDs`) to identify storage on the network.
 This has several advantages over using simple hashes of the data, as a way of providing a more robust and verifiable way of identifying and retrieving data.

 Unlike simple hashes, which only represent the content, CIDs in IPFS (InterPlanetary File System) are more comprehensive.
 They contain not only a hash of the content but also information about the hashing algorithm and encoding used.
 This makes CIDs self-describing and ensures that the data retrieved is exactly what was stored, without any alterations.

-The benefits of using CIDs in the FileTao Storage CLI on Bittensor include:
+The benefits of using CIDs in the TensorStorage CLI on Bittensor include:

 1. Content Addressing: CIDs allow for content-based addressing rather than location-based addressing.
 This means that the content itself, rather than its location on a specific server, is used to reference and access the data.
 This approach is inherently more secure and decentralized.
 1. Version Control and Deduplication: Since CIDs change with even the slightest alteration in the content, they naturally support version control.
 Moreover, the use of CIDs facilitates deduplication, as the same content stored multiple times will have the same CID, saving space and reducing redundancy on the network.